 worth the effort and cost.
 Far better take a two-day trip, when at

 least you can enjoy an evening and a night in France.
-Check out Fly to France. to see
+Check out Fly to France

 who flies where.

-than just a day trip, take a day's holiday, and at least take a long
+than just a day trip, check out the best options for a long

 and with a couple of nights in France, or a night in France and a